 Some nursing homes try to offer their residents good personal and medical care.
 The lack of care given at many other nursing homes often overshadows the reputation of good, decent facilities.
 Nursing homes are notorious for not providing patients with the care that they need to live a full and happy life.
 An injury lawyer understands that in many instances, elderly patients within these homes experience neglect, abuse, and even death at the hands of those sworn to protect and care for them.

 A family often has no choice but to place their elderly loved one in a home.
 Because of this, it may be difficult to determine whether the workers of the nursing home they chose show genuine concern for the welfare of their residents.
 Unfortunately, it frequently takes some time to fully see the truth.
-In that time, patients may die, leaving families unsure of what happened or where to turn.
+During that time, patients may die, leaving families unsure of what happened or where to turn.

 What Are Some of the Causes of Nursing Home Deaths?